AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-08-07-Coral-Metabolomics-Extraction-Protocol-for-2023-Moorea-Project.md

 #### Sample prep, homogenization, and fractionation: Recruits

-- Obtain dry ice.

 - Get small batches of samples from the freezer (2-3 at a time at most).

 - Using cleaned (using ethanol follwed by bleach) clippers, remove a 1 cm2 area of tissue and place into a labeled 1.5 mL tube.
 Return to the freezer if not proceeding with homogenization immediately.
+Do this on ice.

 - Add 200 µL ice cold LCMS grade water.

 - Place on ice between all steps.

-- Sonicate sample for 30 sec [CHECK TIMING].
+- Sonicate sample for 30 sec.

 - Wipe the sonicator tip with 10% bleach, 70% ethanol, and DI water after each sample.

-- Spin at 2,500g for 5 min at 4°C.
+- Spin at 3,000g for 5 min at 4°C.

 - Remove supernatant and place in a new labeled tube ("host" tube).
 Record volume.
+If needed repeat a second time.

 - Place in a freezer box and store at -80°C until extraction.

 #### Sample prep, homogenization, and fractionation: Larvae

-- Obtain dry ice.

-- Thaw samples on dry ice.
+- Thaw samples on ice.
 Work in small batches so that samples are not thawed for longer than required.

 - Add 200 µL ice cold LCMS grade water to the sample and transfer to a new 1.5 mL tube.